Chianina-system/backend/README.md

 # GraphFlow (also named as Chianina)
 A Disk-based Envolving Graph System for Context- and Flow-Sensitive Static Analyses on Million Lines of C Code.

+More information about the usage of Chianina will be given shortly.

 ### Project Contributors
 * [**Zhiqiang Zuo**](http://z-zhiqiang.github.io/) - *Assistant Professor, Nanjing University*